Things You Need To Know When Wearing A Mouthguard

 Low-profile mouthguards are made of soft materials and fit more comfortably around your teeth.
 They're less obtrusive and can be worn in conjunction with other dental products, such as braces or crowns.
 However, they don't offer as much protection against damage to your teeth as full-face masks do.

 Should I Get a Mouthguard?

 If you are playing any contact sport, whether it be football, hockey, basketball, or rugby, you should consider wearing a mouthguard.
 Mouthguards can reduce the risk of developing oral cancer and other head and facial injuries by up to 90%.
 They are also effective in preventing broken teeth and other dental injuries.
 However, like anything else, there are pros and cons to wearing a mouthguard.
-Here are some things to consider when making the decision:

 The benefits of wearing a mouthguard depend on the sport you are playing.
 However, most studies suggest they can help protect your teeth from breaking and damage as well as reduce the risk of oral cancer.